 (3) In subregulation (1) —

-“minor variation” means a variation that the local government is satisfied is minor having regard to the total goods or services that tenderers were invited to supply.
+minor variation means a variation that the local government is satisfied is minor having regard to the total goods or services that tenderers were invited to supply.

 21. Limitation may be placed on who can tender